|

 Japan External Trade Organization (JETRO) Government Procurement Information Website |

-There are only a few comprehensive statistics available about public procurement in Japan, to obtain a good overview about how and where Japanese government institutions spend their money.
-Although various statistics can be found, they are difficult to compare as often different thresholds are applied when compiling the statistics.
+Only a few comprehensive statistics are available on public procurement in Japan to obtain a good overview of how and where Japanese government institutions spend their money.
+Although various statistics can be found, they are difficult to compare, as different thresholds are often applied when compiling them.
 On this page you will find a selection of statistical resources regarding public procurement in Japan.

-The framework of laws, ordinances and regulations regulating Government Procurement is one of high complexity, involving dozens of legal texts.
-Procurement by national entities is subject to the Accounts Law; on the other hand procurement by local government falls under the Local Autonomy Law.
-This has resulted in the development of two separate legal structures government procurement.
+The framework of laws, ordinances and regulations governing government procurement in Japan is one of high complexity, involving dozens of legal texts.
+Procurement by national entities is subject to the Public Accounting Law.
+Public procurement by local government is governed by the Local Autonomy Law (J).
+This has resulted in the development of two separate legal structures for government procurement.

-Japan signed up to the World Trade Organisation Agreement on Public Procurement (GPA) in 1994, to create better opportunities for foreign companies in the signees’ respective countries.
-Concretely this means that country who joined the GPA take measures to ensure fair and equal treatment of suppliers irrespective of whether they are a domestically based company or based in one of the other signees’ countries.
+Japan signed up to the World Trade Organisation Agreement on Government Procurement (GPA) in 1994, in order to create better opportunities for foreign companies in the signatories’ respective countries.
+Concretely, this means that countries that joined the GPA take measures to ensure fair and equal treatment of suppliers, irrespective of whether they are a domestically based company or based in one of the other signatories’ countries.

 QuestionWe are in Japan for business activities, companies that are providing us with services charge us Consumption Tax.
 Can we get a refund of the Consumption Tax paid in Japan? |